 - Members shall ensure that risk management and emergency protocols are in place, and cover all aspects of international education in which they engage.

-- In addition to the Code, members shall be aware of the provincial, federal and international charters and laws which are applicable, especially in such matters as confidentiality of personal files and regulations concerning the dignity and integrity of individuals and their human rights.
+- In addition to the Code, members shall be aware of the provincial, federal and international charters and laws that are applicable, especially in such matters as the confidentiality of personal files and regulations concerning the dignity and integrity of individuals and their human rights.
 They shall ensure that their representatives are aware of and follow these charters and laws as applicable.

 II.
 Professionals Engaged in International education

 CBIE members shall ensure that international education and academic staff:

 - Treat all individuals fairly and equitably, regardless of race, colour, national origin, ethnicity, religion, sex, sexual orientation, marital status, age, political opinion, immigration status, or disability.

 - In making public statements, clearly distinguish between their personal opinions and those of CBIE, their institution, and other organizations.